 Belle Etta Krause

-Walter Chandler "Wally" McCrea was born May 23, 1879, in Marshall Town, Hamilton Co., IA, and died July 2, 1928, in Gooding, Gooding Co., ID, at age 49.
+Walter Chandler "Wally" McCrea was born May 23, 1879, in Marshall Town, Hamilton Co., IA, and died from a brain tumor, July 2, 1928, in Gooding, Gooding Co., ID, at age 49.
+Buried in Elmwood Cemetery, Gooding, Gooding Co., ID.
 He is the son of William Oscar McCrea of Montague Twp., Lanark Co., Upper Canada (Ontario), and Rachel Starry of Green Twp., Iowa Co., IA.

-Belle Etta Krause was born November 24, 1885, in Aldine Twp., Norton Co., KS, and died December 11, 1935, in Boise, Ada Co., ID, at age 50.
-She is the daughter of August Ferdinand Krause of Swanbach, Prussia, Germany, and Mary Jane Abbey of Clarke Twp., Durham Co., Canada West.
+Belle Etta Krause was born November 24, 1885, in Aldine Twp., Norton Co., KS, and died December 11, 1935, at Boise Hospital, Boise, Ada Co., ID, at age 50.
+Buried in Elmwood Cemetery, Gooding, Gooding Co., ID.
+She is the daughter of August Ferdinand Krause of Schwabach, Prussia, Germany, and Mary Jane Abbey of Clarke Twp., Durham Co., Canada West.

 Walter Chandler "Wally" McCrea and Belle Etta Krause were married February 26, 1908, in Aldine Twp., Norton Co., KS.